jamielsmith1118/miniproject3JamieSmith/README.md

 * How to run the program
 * Step-by-step bullets
+* Install packages to run the app
 ```
 pip install -r requirements.txt
 ```

+Initialize the database
 ```
-Explain how to initialize the database
+flask --app "Project FortiDragon" init-db
 ```

 ```